 Prior to (and alongside) his opera work, Moore has also collaborated on new work with the acclaimed young Violinist Daniel Hope and The great jazz pianist Uri Caine, as well as rock musicians Killing Joke (Youth and Ben Watkins going on to compose and perform the sound track album for Moore's play "Street Captives"), the late Joe Strummer, Jah Wobble, Stewart Copeland and the industrial percussionists Test Dept. He has also worked with Japanese master percussionist Stomu Yamashta in Japan and with reggae legend Eddy Grant in Barbados.

-He recently directed another world premiere of a community jazz opera about the black baseball leagues, "Shadowball" by Julian Joseph, with a cast including 120 children from London's East End.
+He directed another world premiere of a community jazz opera about the black baseball leagues, "Shadowball" by Julian Joseph, with a cast including 120 children from London's East End.

 He then directed the world premiere of a new opera by Stewart Copeland "Tell Tale Heart" (Linbury, Royal Opera, Covent Garden).
 "Brilliantly staged by Jonathan Moore," Tom Sutcliffe - The Independent.